manosim/react-native-base/README.md

     react-native init MyProject
     cd MyProject/

-Then you will have to install the `dependecies` & the `devDependencies`.
+Then you will have to install the `dependencies` & the `devDependencies`.

     # dependencies
     npm install --save react-redux react-native-vector-icons redux